roots/.github/profile/README.md

 <b>💜 If you have the capability, please consider helping Roots grow 🌱</b>

-Join 200+ other members from the community on Roots Slack by [becoming a GitHub Sponsor](https://github.com/sponsors/roots)
+Join other members from the community on our Discord server by [becoming a GitHub Sponsor](https://github.com/sponsors/roots)

 </div>